What to Do Immediately After Buying a House

 You may have already met a couple of neighbors at an open house or while moving, but if you haven't, introducing yourself is a great idea.
 You will want to create a sense of community in your new neighborhood.

 Building connections with those around you is one of the best things you can do after buying a house.
 Your neighbors can help you find local restaurants, give you information on the HOA, and more.
-If you feel too shy to introduce yourself in person, try joining an online neighborhood group or downloading a neighborhood app.
+If you feel too shy to introduce yourself in person, try joining an online neighborhood group.

 Your neighborhood might host events or clubs to join.
 This creates an easy way for you to meet the people around you.
 If not, you can host your housewarming party if you feel comfortable letting new neighbors into your home.
 Again, this is all at your own pace.
 If you don't feel comfortable yet or are too overwhelmed with moving, wait as long as you need.